National Police Agency (Taiwan): Recent years

 The Air Patrol Squadron of the Coast Guard Administration.

-NASC takes over the responsibilities of five major airborne tasks:Search and Rescue, Disaster Relief, Emergency Medical Services, Reconnaissance and Patrol, and Transportation.
+NASC takes over the responsibilities of five major airborne tasks: Search and Rescue, Disaster Relief, Emergency Medical Services, Reconnaissance and Patrol, and Transportation.

-On 26 July 2004, members of the Criminal Investigation Bureau engaged in what was arguably the largest gun battle in the history of modern Taiwan with members of a kidnapping gang in Kaohsiung County (now part of Kaohsiung City).
-Though they held a numerical advantage, the officers found themselves outgunned by the suspects who possessed bulletproof vests and M16's.
-In the ensuing gunfight four police officers were injured, and two suspects were shot and arrested.
-However the ringleader of the gang managed to escape along with a cohort after holding a passing civilian hostage and escaping in a hijacked car on live TV.
-The ensuing manhunt was widely covered, the ringleader Chang Hsi-ming) was finally arrested following another gun battle with police on 13 July 2005.
+On 26 July 2004, members of the Criminal Investigation Bureau engaged in what was described as the largest gun battle in the history of modern Taiwan with members of a kidnapping gang in Kaohsiung County (now part of Kaohsiung City).
+Although the officers held a numerical advantage, they found themselves outgunned by the suspects who possessed bulletproof vests and M16 rifles.
+During the ensuring shootout, four police officers were injured, and two suspects were shot and arrested.
+However, the ringleader of the gang managed to escape along with a cohort after holding a passing civilian hostage and escaping in a hijacked car on live TV.
+The ensuing manhunt was widely covered, and the ringleader Chang Hsi-ming) was finally arrested following another gun battle with police on 13 July 2005.

 On 28 February 2006, Hou You-yi, the Criminal Investigation Bureau Commissioner, assumed command as the director-general of the National Police Agency.
-He, a career criminal investigator, is the youngest-ever to hold that post.
+A career criminal investigator, he is the youngest-ever to hold the position.
 Wang Cho-chiun, Chief of Taipei City Police Department, was named as the new director-general effective June 2008.

-On 2 Jan 2007, according to "the Organic Law of the National Immigration Agency" enacted on 30 Nov 2005, the NPA's former Immigration Office was expanded to become the National Immigration Agency under the direct control of the Ministry of the Interior, and Wu Cheng-chi (吳振吉) was named the first director general of NIA.
+On 2 Jan 2007, under the Organic Law of the National Immigration Agency enacted on 30 Nov 2005, the NPA's former Immigration Office was expanded to become the National Immigration Agency under the direct control of the Ministry of the Interior.
+Wu Cheng-chi (吳振吉) was named the first director general of NIA.

 Traffic Police riding on BMW motorcycle in Taipei.